czarinadamienne/csopesy-hw/README.md

-This is for the week 5 homeworks of CSOPESY.
+This is for the individual homeworks of CSOPESY.
 It contains:

 1. non-threaded marquee console
 2. threaded marquee console